hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

    :ref:`Create a migration manually <manual_migrations>` and add your create index statement to it.

-   Then apply the migration by running:
+   Apply the migration by running:

    .. code-block:: bash